 Corpus specific terms are found by analyzing the contents of a particular full-text database to identify terms used in similar ways.
 It may be hand-built [Gauch & Smith, 1991], a time-consuming and ad hoc process, or created automatically.
-Traditional automatic thesaurus construction techniques grouped words together based on their occurrence patterns at a document level [Crouch & Yang, 1992; Qui & Frei, 1993], i.e., words which often occur together in documents are assumed to be similar.
-Other approaches look inside documents to consider finer-grained word usage patterns.
-Some incorporate syntactic analysis [Grefenstette, 1992].
-Most, however, look for co-occurrence patterns of words [Schütze & Pedersen, 1994] or noun phrases [Jing & Croft, 1994] within windows of a fixed size (measured in terms of n words).
-Significant search improvements have been achieved with these systems (7.8% and 3.4% on TREC3 and TREC4 respectively [Xu & Croft, 1996]; 5% on TIPSTER Category B [Schütze & Petersen, 1994]; 18-30% on smaller corpora [Qui & Frei, 1993]).
-These approaches are computationally intensive, but the computations are all done once per database.
+Traditional automatic thesaurus construction techniques grouped words together based on their occurrence patterns at a document level [Crouch & Yang, 1992; Qiu & Frei, 1993], i.e., words which often occur together in documents are assumed to be similar.
+These thesauri can then be used for automatic or manual query expansion.
+A related approach, Latent Semantic Indexing [Deerwester et al, 1990], does singluar value decomposition on the term-document occurrence patterns to reduce the indexing space into a smaller number of "semantic" factors.
+Documents, and queries, are then represented and matched based on these factors.

+Based on studies that show that the more often words can be substituted into the same context, the more similar they are in meaning [Mill & Charles, 1991], other approaches look at word usage within documents.
+While not a new idea [Sparck Jones, 1971], modern computers make this approach feasible.
+While some incorporate syntactic analysis [Grefenstette, 1992], most look for co-occurrence patterns of words [Schütze & Pedersen, 1994] or noun phrases [Jing & Croft, 1994] within windows of a fixed size (measured in terms of n words).
+Varying search improvements have been achieved with these systems (7.8% and 3.4% on TREC3 and TREC4 respectively [Xu & Croft, 1996]; 5% on TIPSTER Category B [Schütze & Pedersen, 1994]; 18-30% on smaller corpora [Qiu & Frei, 1993]).
+These approaches are computationally intensive, but the computations are done once per database.
 The only component done on a per query basis is the actual query expansion itself.
+Also, because the information is built from the specific text collection, the related terms are automatically tuned for the particular database being searched.
+On weakness of corpus specific approaches is that they cannot determine term relationships which occur between words which are used in the corpus and those which are used by a different community (e.g., the Congressional Record uniformly uses the term "senior citizen" whereas users might use the term "elderly" in their queries).

 Language specific terms may be found from generally available online thesauri which are not tailored for any particular text collection.
 [Liddy & Myaeng, 1993] use the Longman's Dictionary of Contemporary English, a semantically coded dictionary.
 [Voorhees, 1994] used WordNet [Miller, 1990], a manually-constructed network of lexical relationships.
-Because of ambiguity, this type of thesaurus is difficult to use because they include multiple meanings for most words.
+Because of ambiguity, this type of thesaurus is difficult to use because it includes multiple meanings for most words.
 Selecting the correct meaning for expansion can be difficult.
 Small improvements (1% [Voorhees, 1994]) are possible with longer queries which provide clues for which word senses are involved, but expanding shorter queries actually degraded performance.
 In addition, a general thesaurus may not be applicable for more specialized collections which may have their own distinct sublanguages.